RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - but it is not necessary to imply that the purchase will make reasonable efforts to obtain finance.
   - ILLUSORY PROMISE in Meehan v Jones
     - Although there is nothing uncertain about a clause which speaks of [subjective] satisfaction of purchase, could it still be illusory?
-    - There is a well settled principle that when “the promisor is to have a discretion or option as to whether he will carry out that which purports to, be the promise, the result is that there is no contract”
+    - There is a well settled principle that when "the promisor is to have a discretion or option as to whether he will carry out that which purports to, be the promise, the result is that there is no contract"
     - A contract is illusory where one of the parties has a discretion as to whether to perform the contract, but not where one of the parties has a discretion in relation to the fulfilment of a condition on which the contract depends.
-  - Meehan v Jones (1982) (cont’d)
+  - Meehan v Jones (1982) (cont'd)
-    - To say that a “subject to finance” or “subject to finance on satisfactory terms and conditions” clause denotes finance which is satisfactory to the purchaser is not to say that he has an absolute or unfettered right to decide what is satisfactory.
+    - To say that a "subject to finance" or "subject to finance on satisfactory terms and conditions" clause denotes finance which is satisfactory to the purchaser is not to say that he has an absolute or unfettered right to decide what is satisfactory.
     - With some justification the vendor can claim that the agreement is a binding contract which relieves the purchaser from performance only in the event that, acting honestly, or honestly and reasonably, he is unable to obtain suitable finance.
     - There is in this formulation no element of uncertainty - the courts are quite capable of deciding whether the purchaser is acting honestly and reasonably.
     - Because the purchaser must act honestly, or honestly and reasonably, it is not a case where the purchaser has an unfettered discretion as to what constitutes finance on satisfactory terms